 Auto-implemented properties (also known as auto-properties) allow declaring type properties that do not have additional logic in a simpler way.
 By default, JetBrains Rider encourages using of auto-properties when possible, but this behavior is configurable.

 If you do not want JetBrains Rider to suggest this, you can disable the code inspection that detects it (Convert property to auto-property).
 In this case, properties with backing fields are not highlighted and quick-fixes are not suggested, but you can still apply the conversion with the context action or with the corresponding refactoring:

 Another option to convert properties to auto-properties in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the Built-in: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

-To convert properties to auto-properties with custom code cleanup profile
+Convert properties to auto-properties with custom Code Cleanup profile

-Create a new profile as described in the To create a new custom cleanup profile section.
-In the Selected profile settings section for the new profile, tick the Use auto-property, if possible check box.
+Create a new profile as described in the Create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Use auto-property, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.